Advert for a webinar

 Agenda

-In this dialogue we will explore the use of wild plants for firewood and charcoal.
+In this dialogue, we explore the use of wild plants for firewood and charcoal.

 • Mr Charles Karangwa